-David Waters has over 12 years experience creating imaginative work ranging from boutique luxury branding to campaign graphics for national and international clients.
+Now working as a Creative Director, David has over 14 years experience ranging from boutique branding, campaigns, environments and experiences for national and international clients.

 Possessing a honed background of strategic thinking and application, with a strong underpinning of design detail and craft, DW has worked with inspiring people and influential organisations such as ActionAid, adidas, Eventim Apollo, Greenpeace, John Lewis, and the National Theatre.

 David cut his teeth at some of the top agencies in London, contributing in both small design led studios and larger branding agencies including dn&co, Egelnick and Webb, Magpie, Moving Brands, Thomas.Matthews and Wolff Olins.

 Established in the 1950s, Gloverall, a British fashion heritage label, is known for designing and distributing the archetypical toggle coat.

 In this Summer collection, inspiration came from David Hockney’s California splash paintings – with a London backdrop.
 Archival prints from the V&A also feature here.
 The approach gives the brand a fresh, modernist edge while paying respect to the label’s long-standing history.
 Design & direction were executed throughout: set and model styling, and the A5 lookbook.